 Now assume that you like 80 dB of sensitivity speakers.
 I assume this number because the 80+ dB speakers are good, but not for each situation.
 Read my this guide to know whether high sensitivity or lower sensitivity speakers are good.
 You will know more about it.

 Okay, we like 80 dB sensitivity speakers.
 Now, remember the rule.
 The dB lowers by 6 dB by each doubling the seating distance.

 So, where you are seated is 8 meters.
 This means you will get a 62 dB level of pressure in your seating area.
 But the recommended amount is 75 dB.
 So, how to get the recommended value?
 Read the second step of this formula.

-You know by now that the sensitivity increases 3 dB by doubling the power.
-Now, you got 62 dB at your seating area on a power of 1 watt.
+You know by now that the sensitivity increases by 3 dB by doubling the power.
+Now, you got 62 dB in your seating area on a power of 1 watt.

 Now, double the power, and you get 65 dB.
 Keep doubling the power.
 Now to get the 75 dB @ the distance of 8 meters.
 You need to supply it with 23 watts.

 That’s why, by keeping the variations in mind.
 You need to go for the 30 watts speakers.

 The 30 watts speakers are the best for your purpose.
 Now, these were the calculations for the front speakers only.

 You will have to carry out the calculations for each speaker position in the surround sound.